paperjs/jsdoc/README.txt

 DESCRIPTION:

-* NOTICE * THIS VERSION OF THE SOFTWARE IS "ALPHA," MEANING IT IS IS NOT YET READY FOR USE IN A PRODUCTION ENVIRONEMNT.
+** NOTICE ** THIS VERSION OF THE SOFTWARE IS "BETA," MEANING IT IS IS NOT YET READY FOR USE IN A PRODUCTION ENVIRONEMNT.
 IT IS MADE AVAILABLE FOR PREVIEW AND TESTING PURPOSES ONLY.